What is CBD? What is CBD oil?

 Our raw extracts have varying percentages of cannabinoid and cannabidiol (CBD) content, ranging from 10%-99%.
 Each product has a unique formulation and uses varying ratios of our extract types.

 Our CBD Isolate is over 99% pure CBD.
-Download and view our 3rd party analysis report.
+Find our latest 3rd party test results on our homepage.

 What is the best method of use?